GSA/gsa-icam-card-builder/certutils/README.md

 ## How to Update an ICAM Test Card Certificate

 Change to the database directory and open the index file corresponding to the CA that issues the certificate.
-In this example, we’re going to update a certificate issued by ICAM Test Card RSA 2048 Signing CA.
+In this example, we're going to update a certificate issued by ICAM Test Card RSA 2048 Signing CA.

 ```